weepy/attr/README.md

   contains the last value

+### .dependencies

+  Contains a list of dependencies (this will be null for simple attr)

 ## Computed properties

-  These have the same API, except no setter and a function is passed in and is run to determine the intial value
+  These have the same API, except no setter and a function is passed in and is run to determine the initial value

 ### attr.computed(fn, dependencies)

   Creates a computed attr.
-If dependencies is not set explicitly, they are automatically calculated
+  Dependencies are automatically calculated unless set explicitly.

 ```javascript
 var cattr = require('attr').computed